9 Newspapers

 The demise of the newspaper industry in Arkansas mirrors national trends.
 The Arkansas Democrat-Gazette and the Northwest Arkansas Democrat-Gazette, under the same ownership, have ceased daily print publication.
 Instead, subscribers can view a replica of a weekday printed newspaper on an iPad provided by the newspaper as part of the subscription fee.
 In promoting this offering, the newspaper’s publisher said, “They can keep the iPads as long as they continue to subscribe.”

-In summer of 2024, the Arkansas Democratic-Gazette, going beyond advertising and subscription revenue, announced a public fundraising campaign.
+In summer of 2024, the Arkansas Democratic-Gazette went beyond advertising and subscription revenue by starting a public fundraising campaign.
 The Community Journalism Project was an attempt to raise $100,000 in 100 days.

 Journalists have also explored the potential of non-profit journalism.
 For example, Arkansas Advocate, which launched in 2022, labels itself as an “independent, nonpartisan news organization” that reports on “how state government affects the lives of everyday Arkansans so they can make informed decisions about themselves, their families and their communities.”